MontiCore/montithings/applications/face-id-door-opener/README.md

 ### Step 3. - Generate Code
+This step resembles the execution of `mvn clean install` in the appropriate `application` folder.
 To generate code we use the `generators/montithings2cpp`-Generator, that provides the infrastructure we need to embrace a new language.
 > In the following we "generator" refers to `generators/montithings2cpp/src/main/java/montithings/generator`